Wowkie Zhang

 Zhang Wei (张伟; born 31 August 1983), known professionally as Wowkie Zhang or Da Zhang Wei (大张伟 (Dà Zhāng Wěi)), is a Chinese singer, songwriter, and musician.
 He is best known as the lead singer, guitarist, and primary songwriter of the rock band The Flowers, which is recognized for its distinctive pop punk style and satirical, youth-driven themes.

+He is also known for his 2018 song "Sunshine, Rainbow, White Pony" which came to prominence in the 2020s due to a misheard lyric that sounded like the English racial slur nigga.
+This term would later be popularized by American streamer IShowSpeed, who met Zhang in a 2025 livestream in China.

 Early life and career

 1983–1998

 Zhang was born on 31 August 1983, in Beijing, China.
 He completed his elementary school education in the Chongwen District in Beijing before joining the Children's Cultural Palace to practice singing.
 At the age of 10, he won first place in the Chongwen District singing competition, as well as the Beijing Middle School and Elementary School Students Sing Competition.

 In the fourth grade, Zhang, along with other singers in the Children's Cultural Palace, attended the Children's Choir competition in Russia and came in second place.
 During the fifth grade, Zhang became a member of the China Central Television (CCTV) Yinhe Teenage Art Troupe after passing its audition.
 The Yinhe Teenage Art Troupe has produced many superstars in the contemporary Chinese pop music world, including Faye Wong, Cai Guoqing, Wang Xuechun and Liu Chunyan.